Narrabundah stormwater improvements

 Current update

-Work is continuing on the delivery of 2 more retarding basins in Throsby Park and the Narrabundah playing fields.
-Construction procurement is expected to begin in the coming months.
-More information on these projects below.
+Work is continuing on the delivery of 2 retarding basins in Throsby Park and the Narrabundah playing fields following the completion of the retarding basin in Sprent Park.
+Procurement for these new retarding basins is expected to occur in 2026.

 Project description